yahoojp-marketing/sponsored-search-api-documents/docs/en/api_reference/appendix/errorcodes.md

 210400 | Double setting in Auto bidding.  | Cannot set both Bidding type and Auto bidding ID.
 210401 | Setting the disabled Auto bidding.  | Designating the Auto bidding that in updating or deleted mode.
 210402 | Invalid conversion tracking.  | Conversion tracking is not valid.
-210403 | Not enough conversions.  | Conversion performance is not enough.
+210403 | Not enough conversions or invalid setting. |Conversion is not enough.<br>Conversion related bidding strategy has been set in Mobile app download campaign for iOS.
 210404 | Auto bidding is already set.  | Setting the Auto Bidding of "Target CPC" or "Maximize conversions" to campaign, when Bid settings are made to keywords.
 210405 | Budget has exceeded.  | Please change the budget to avoid exceeding the limit.
 210406 | Cannot use conversion optimizer.  | Conversion optimizer is not available.